silently/wsmock/README.md

 Beware of this potential confusion:

 - `NoneToBe` means "no message until end should be equal to..." → if no message is received the condition is true
-- `OneNotToBe` means "a message not equal to ... is expected" → like every `One*` condition, one message satisfying the condition is needed
+- `OneNotToBe` means "a message not equal to ... is expected" → like every `One*` condition, only one message satisfying the condition is needed

 ### With